Gaussian Universal Likelihood Ratio Testing: Introduction

 Many basic questions remain unanswered about the universal LRT, since its power even in very simple settings remains unknown.
 Further, \cite{wasserman2020universal} describe numerous settings in which the universal LRT is the first hypothesis test with finite sample validity.
-These settings include testing the number of components in mixture models \citep{hartigan1985, mclachlan1987, chen2009, li2010} and testing whether the underlying density satisfies the shape constraint of log-concavity \citep{cule2010, axelrod2019}.
-As a precursor to studying the power in these important but as-yet intractable settings, we first study the universal LRT in the fundamental case of constructing confidence regions (or hypothesis tests) for the population mean $\theta^*\in\R^d$ when $Y_1, \ldots, Y_n \sim N(\theta^*, I_d)$.
-In this setting --- where the classical LRT is of course valid --- our results showcase the reasonable performance of the universal LRT in comparison to the classical approach.
-With more technical effort, the results can be extended to models that satisfy standard regularity conditions such as quadratic mean differentiability, where the MLE is asymptotically normal \citep[Chapter 5]{van2000asymptotic}.
+These settings include testing the number of components in mixture models \citep{hartigan1985, mclachlan1987, chen2009, li2010} and testing whether the underlying density satisfies the shape constraint of log-concavity \citep{cule2010}.
+As a precursor to studying the power in these important but as-yet intractable settings, we first study the universal LRT in the fundamental case of constructing confidence regions or hypothesis tests for the population mean $\theta^*\in\R^d$ when $Y_1, \ldots, Y_n \sim N(\theta^*, I_d)$.
+In this setting --- where the classical LRT is not only valid but also exact --- our results showcase the reasonable performance of the universal LRT in comparison to the classical approach.
+The universal LRT will still apply if the covariance matrix is unknown, but this requires fitting the maximum likelihood estimates of both the mean and covariance matrix.
+Furthermore, confidence regions that are spherical under the identity covariance matrix may no longer be spherical in the general covariance matrix setting.
+With more technical effort, it is possible to characterize the distribution of the split LRT test statistic beyond the Gaussian setting.
+For instance, \cite{strieder2022choice} derive a non-central split chi-squared distribution, which governs the asymptotic behavior of the split LRT statistic under local alternatives in regular settings where the classical LRT is valid.